laynekm/website/README.md

-A personal website I'm working on using the Express framework for Node.
+A personal website developed using the Express framework for Node.
 Hosted on AWS.

 Homepage:
 https://laynekm.com